 The use of this topical gel can be continued in some of these cases under the supervision of a doctor.

+Men who have prostrate problems should not use the cream.
 A fear of initiating prostate disease, or even prostate cancer in some cases, exists as a concern among the medical community.

 Using testosterone cream for women in pregnant women or mothers who nurse their babies should not be performed.
 The testosterone can pass from the mother to the baby.